luminaxster/swe432-heroku-react/README.md

 ```shell
 git remote -v
 ```
 There should be two lines starting with `heroku`.
-Now you can pull and push changes to your Heroku Git repo, in addtion to your existign GitHub one.
+Now you can pull and push changes to your Heroku Git repo, in addtion to your existing GitHub one.

 7. Push your changes to the new repo to deploy your app:
 ```shell